Sudan negotiators are hopeful of deal on new transitional council

 “God willing the talks will continue this evening and we are very optimistic that we can reach a final result and announce it to the Sudanese people,” he said.

-The TMC has dismissed and arrested some former officials, and has announced anti-corruption measures and promised to give executive authority to a civilian government, but has signaled that ultimate authority would remain in its hands.
+The TMC has arrested some former officials, announced anti-corruption measures and promised to give executive authority to a civilian government.
+But it has signaled that ultimate authority would remain in its hands, leaving protesters frustrated.

+“Half a revolution is the perishing of a nation,” said Osman Abadi, a 26-year-old sit-in security supervisor draped in a Sudanese flag, who said he was staying even if negotiations between TMC and the opposition failed.

 Bashir was overthrown after 16 weeks of protests triggered by a deepening economic crisis.
 He is being held along with other former officials at Khartoum’s Kobar prison.